yanmyo36/Gifts-Buyer/README.md

 ## 📋 Features

 - **Automated Gift Detection**: Continuously monitors for new gifts in the Telegram store
-- **Selective Purchasing**: Buy gifts within your specified price range
+- **Range-Based Purchasing**: Buy gifts based on price ranges with supply requirements
 - **Multiple Recipients**: Send gifts to one or more users
 - **Customizable Quantity**: Send multiple copies of the same gift
 - **Notification System**: Get updates on purchases through a designated Telegram channel